Kitboga (streamer): Other work

 Kitboga has actively promoted computer science education.
 He regularly holds computer programming streams where he maintains some of the tools he uses in his scambaiting calls.
 Kitboga partnered with the STEM organization FIRST in 2018 to stream the building of a real-life "meme-o-meter" as used in his scambaiting streams; during the stream, he interacted with children interested in STEM through the stream chat.
 He stated in 2021 that he was looking into building an AI scambaiting program.

 Before starting his Twitch and YouTube channels, Kitboga worked in software engineering, and used his technical background and knowledge of virtual machines to protect himself while scambaiting.
-He has said that if more people become aware of the scams he tries to bait, decreasing their prevalence, he would consider returning to software engineering or changing the focus of his stream to coding or playing video games.
+He has said that if more people become aware of the scams he tries to bait, decreasing their prevalence, he will consider returning to software engineering or changing the focus of his stream to coding or playing video games.

+In 2024, Kitboga launched a new software package called Seraph Secure, which blocks known malware and phishing websites and disables software commonly used by scammers to gain remote access to the computer on which it is installed.